ShengGao-wharton/Sparse-Generalized-Correlation-Analysis/src/MATLAB Code/README.md

-# Code for Sparse GCA
+# MATLAB Code for Sparse GCA

 We provide the code of our paper: Sparse GCA and Thresholded Gradient Descent.